Library News Archive From December 2025

 Help Guide Rent Board Services

-The Berkeley Rent Board is seeking feedback about tenant, landlord, and property manager experience with the Rent Registry.
+The Berkeley Rent Board is seeking feedback about tenant, landlord, and property manager experiences with the Rent Registry.

 Respond to the 2025 Berkeley Tenant & Landlord Rent Registry Survey by December 14 to help guide Rent Board services.

-Scholarships are available for kids and families for the City of Berkeley's many recreation programs including sports programs and overnight camps.
+Scholarships are available for kids and families for the City of Berkeley's recreation programs, including sports programs and overnight camps.

-Apply online or register to attend a workshops on Dec 9. to get help applying for scholarships that cover 50-100% of program fees!
+Apply online or attend a workshop on Dec 9 to get help applying for scholarships covering 50-100% of program fees.

 Pardon Our Dust